-Your new Imagine RV includes an Owner's Information Package containing various component manufacturer manuals, and registrations.
+Your new Reflection travel trailer (TT) includes an Owner's Information Package that contains various component manufacturer manuals and registrations.
 Some component manufacturers offer warranties beyond that offered through the Limited Base and Structural Warranties.
 Some components are excluded from the Limited Base and Structural Warranties, and are warranted separately and exclusively by the individual component manufacturer.
-Activation of each component warranty is critical, and it is important you register within the prescribed time limits to avoid loss of warranty coverage.
+Activation of each component warranty is critical, so it is important you register within the prescribed time limits to avoid loss of warranty coverage.

-This manual and the Owner's Information Package should be considered a permanent part of the RV.
+This manual and the owner's information package should be considered a permanent part of the RV.
 If the RV is sold, they should remain with the RV for the next owner.